Modelling World 2026

 Using CHARM to code variable speed limits on the strategic road network

-Helen Bowkett, Senior Technical Director, Arcadis
+Helen Bowkett, Senior Technical Director, Arcadis and Russell Martin, Senior Transport Planner, National Highways

-The Automated Pipeline: A Faster Route to Traffic Insights
+The Automated Pipeline: A faster route to traffic insights

 Alkis Papadoulis, Senior Solutions Engineer, Immense